-In journalism, most articles use a conventional structure intended to make an article compelling while still being informative.
-Why not borrow these same techniques in our work, to motivate and perhaps entertain learners?
-Here are some ideas that you can borrow from journalism to boost the quality of your eLearning.
+In journalism, most articles use well-known techniques to make an article compelling while still being informative.
+Why not borrow these same techniques in our work, to motivate and fascinate learners?
+Here are some ideas that you can borrow from journalism to boost the quality of your learning designs.

 1. Use catchy headlines instead of course titles

 Catchy headlines are compelling because they communicate a benefit to the audience.
 They pique the reader’s curiosity, often making a promise of what the reader will be able to achieve.
 Effective headlines are often very specific.
 They may give the reader the amount of time it will take, the number of tips they will get, or the number of goals they will reach.

 On the other hand, typical eLearning course titles are about as exciting as a big yawn.
 Learners get drowsy when they see titles like this: Project Management Training or Fire Safety At Work.
 By borrowing ideas from magazine covers, you can make titles exciting.
 See below for some alternatives to: How to Manage Projects.

 - PM Success in 15 Minutes a Day!

 - How to Manage Less with Better Results

 Of course, a catchy title only goes so far.
 You will need to match the title with a course that focuses on improving skills, is relevant to the audience and provides challenges, activities and real world problems to solve.

 2. Create teasers on menus and title screens